Uttar Pradesh Textile Technology Institute

-Uttar Pradesh Textile Technology Institute (earlier known as Government Central Textile Institute), is a state government funded textile engineering college in Kanpur, Uttar Pradesh.
+Uttar Pradesh Textile Technology Institute (UPTTI), formerly Government Central Textile Institute (GCTI), is a state government founded textile engineering college in Kanpur, Uttar Pradesh.
 It is one of the oldest and premier textile Institute of North India, established in 1914.
 It offers professional degrees of bachelor's of technology (4years) in 4 streams Textile Technology, Textile Chemistry, Man Made Fibre Technology and Textile Engineering; and Master's in technology (2 years) in textile technology and textile chemistry to students selected through a State Entrance Exam (UPSEE) conducted by Dr.A.P.J.
 Abdul Kalam Technical University (AKTU) every year.
-It made a modest start in 1914.

 About

 In 1937, Government Central Textile Institute came into existence in its present form by the merger of two premier textile institutes: one at Kanpur and the other at Roorkee, i.e., Department of Textile Technology, Thomson Civil Engineering College of Roorkee.
 Diploma programmes were started in Textile Manufacture and Chemical Technology.

 In 1958/59 four-year degree programmes in Textile Technology and Textile Chemistry were started.
 Initially the institute was affiliated to Agra University.
 On establishment of the university in Kanpur in 1966 it was affiliated to Kanpur University.
 In 1976/77 the institute pioneered a four-year degree programme in man-made fibre technology.
 In 1985 the three-year diploma programmes were shifted to Government Polytechnic Kanpur and thereafter the institute has been running graduate and postgraduate programmes with Ph.D. research facilities.
 The fourth degree programme in Textile Engineering was added under a World Bank-aided Technical Education Quality Improvement Programme of the government of India and the government of the state of Uttar Pradesh in 2005.

 The institute is organized into four textile departments along with departments of Basic Sciences and Engineering.
 All textile departments offer the B.Tech. degree, and Textile Technology and Textile Chemistry departments offer the M.Tech degree.
 Facilities for doctorate level research exist in all departments.